Where are adhesives used in tools?

 A day in the life of a power tool

-Just imagine life as a drill for example.
-Slung in the back of a van, rattling around with a motley bunch of grubby looking tools.
+Just imagine life as a drill, for example.
+Slung in the back of a van, rattling around with a motley bunch of grubby-looking tools.
 When you’re used, there is dust going everywhere, getting inside the housing.
-Lucky for you that your PCB has conformal coating over the top of all the circuit and the components.
-This helps stop any dust and moisture coming into contact with sensitive components and prevents short circuits.
-The amount of vibration you have to cope with is immense – thankfully the SMDs on the circuit board are held on not only by solder but with an adhesive bond as well which helps rigidize the components.
+Lucky for you that your PCB has conformal coating over the top of all the circuits and the components.
+This helps stop any dust and moisture from coming into contact with sensitive components and prevents short circuits.
+The amount of vibration you have to cope with is immense – thankfully, the SMDs on the circuit board are held on not only by solder but with an adhesive bond as well which helps rigidize the components.

 Adhesives for other tool applications